patzly/grocy-android/app/src/main/assets/README.md

 ## Features

-- translation contribution
+- translation contribution: transifex like grocy
-- self-signed certificates
+- self-signed client certificates
 - help page with note that buttons can be long pressed to get a tip
 - extended product editing